Survey shows support for political violence jumps ahead of next year’s election

-There are some startling findings from a new national survey about voter concerns.
-It reveals more American say they’re supportive of political violence ahead of the 2024 presidential election.
+WASHINGTON DC — There are some startling findings from a new national survey about voter concerns.
+It reveals more Americans say they’re supportive of political violence ahead of the 2024 presidential election.

 Months after the violent attack on the U.S. Capitol on January 6, 2021, the nonpartisan organization, Public Religion Research Institute (PRRI) along with the Brookings Institution started tracking voters’ thoughts on condoning political violence.